ensdomains/governance-docs/active-working-group-rules.md

 ENS Working Group Rules
 -----------------------

-*This document represents the current state of the Working Group Rules as of 2024, as created originally by EP4, replaced by EP1.8 (formerly EP12) and then amended by EP4.7.
+*This document represents the current state of the Working Group Rules as created by [EP0.4](governance-proposals/term-0/ep4-social-proposal-creation-of-foundational-working-groups-and-working-group-rules), and amended by [EP1.8](governance-proposals/term-1/ep12-working-group-rules) and [EP4.8](governance-proposals/term-4/ep4.8-Social-Extend-Stewards-terms.md).
 These should represent the canonical version of the rules and any social proposal to amend it should include a PR to this document.*

 ### Working Groups Rules